Forward to “Do real things”

-A Montessorian, Chris Trostel, wrote (below) to share with others and I found it absolutely wonderful!
+A Montessorian, Chris Trostel, wrote the article below on “Do real things” to share with others and I found it absolutely wonderful!
 If I knew how to write so beautifully, I would have said the same things!
-So I am borrowing her write up to share with all of you.
+So I am borrowing her write-up to share with all of you.
 I have edited it for clarity.

 Alrighty.
 Several folks have asked me to post this.
 Do real things.
 My advice: Do not try to recreate the classroom at home.
 School is a laboratory where certain kinds of real things happen.
 It is set up in a very particular way with very particular participants designed for particular outcomes.
 It is unique, special, rather lovely when done well and perhaps impossible to replicate.
 The home laboratory is something entirely unique and special and rather lovely in its own right – and impossible to replicate anywhere else.

 Different kinds of real things are done at home.
 Value and appreciate the opportunity to be home and do some real things.
 Children who do real things – in collaboration with others – learn real skills and grow up to be independent humans who know how to cooperate and collaborate and contribute to society.

 Certainly, home provides an opportunity to build on the school experience – and there are thousands of websites and ideas out there for doing so – but now is a special a time where family experiences can be valued and appreciated in an entirely expansive and beautiful way.

 Because parents and children have unexpected time together and there is no need or call to rush anywhere, we can embrace this once-in-a-lifetime event and be together; and, for once, there is enough time.

 You may ask, “Enough time for what?”
 Well there is enough time …

 To work together, spring clean!
 There are many practical life activities to learn and do:

 2. Washing and folding laundry (teach children how to use the washing machine and dish washer)